 At the completion of surgery one incision is enlarged enough to allow the small testicle to be “popped” out.
 Incisions are routinely closed with deep sutures and skin staples.

-Granulosa cell tumors are not an infrequent cause of aggressive behavior in the mare.
-These tumors can grow to be quite large and cause infertility by suppressing the opposite ovary.
+Granulosa cell tumors can be a cause of aggressive behavior in the mare.
+These tumors may grow to be quite large and cause infertility by suppressing the opposite ovary.
 We are able to seal all the numerous vessels easily and remove even large ovarian tumors through the flank.
 This has simplified this procedure and decreased complications.

 Laparoscopy can also be used for internal examination of horses with chronic colic, bladder issues, organ biopsy and thoracoscopy.

 – Daily monitoring of temperature and comfort level.
-An oral anti-inflammatory is usually prescribed for the first few days.
+Oral antibiotics and an anti-inflammatory are usually prescribed for the first few days.

 – Bed on straw bedding and clean regularly to ensure a dry bed.
 This decreases contamination of the surgical sites.